Chart Color Schemes

 Health

-Health performance in Wynnum is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Wynnum are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health